AlaVighnesh2005/Human-Resource-Management-System-Assignment/README.md

 # Human-Resource-Management-System-Assignment

-This assignment is a basic HRMS frontend application developed using HTML, CSS, JavaScript, and React.
-It includes essential modules such as login, dashboard, employee profile, attendance, leave management, and payroll.
-The application demonstrates component-based design, basic validation, and smooth navigation using frontend concepts.
+## 📌 Project Overview
+This project is a basic **Human Resource Management System (HRMS) frontend application** developed as part of an assignment to demonstrate understanding of **HTML, CSS, JavaScript, and React**.
+The application provides essential HR-related functionalities with simple navigation and a clean UI.

+---

+## 🎯 Objective
+To build a simple HRMS frontend that showcases component-based architecture, state management, and basic validation using React, without backend integration.

+---

+## 🛠️ Technologies Used
+- HTML5
+- CSS3
+- JavaScript (ES6)
+- React (Vite setup)
+- Local Storage (JSON format for temporary data storage)

+---

+## 📂 Project Structure